Jeremy Lamb: Charlotte Hornets (2015–2019)

-On December 20, 2017, Lamb scored a career-high 32 points on 11-of-17 shooting in a 129–111 loss to the Toronto Raptors.
-He scored 19 points in 15 first-half minutes.
+On December 20, 2017, Lamb scored a career-high 32 points on 11-of-17 shooting in a 129–111 loss to the Toronto Raptors with 19 of those points coming in 15 first-half minutes.

 Prior to the start of the 2018–19 season, Lamb was named the team's starting shooting guard.
-On November 21, he scored 21 points on a career-high five three-pointers in a 127–109 win over the Indiana Pacers.
-On December 26, he scored 31 points in a 134–132 double-overtime loss to the Brooklyn Nets.
-On March 24, 2019, he made a half-court shot at the buzzer to lift the Hornets to a narrow 115–114 victory over the Raptors.
+On November 21, he had 21 points on a career-high five three-pointers in a 127–109 victory over the Indiana Pacers.
+On December 26, Lamb scored 31 points in a 134–132 double-overtime loss to the Brooklyn Nets.
+On March 24, 2019, he had 13 points and two blocks while making a half-court shot at the buzzer to give the Hornets to a narrow 115–114 victory over the Raptors.
 It was the second-longest game-winning buzzer-beater in the previous 20 seasons.
-On April 5, Lamb hit another game-winning three-pointer against the Raptors, this time with 3.3 seconds remaining to lift the Hornets to a 113–111 victory.
+On April 5, Lamb had 22 points, five rebounds, four assists, and three steals while hitting another game-winning three-pointer against the Raptors, this time with 3.3 seconds remaining to give the Hornets to a 113–111 victory.

 Indiana Pacers (2019–2022)

 On July 7, 2019, Lamb signed a three-year contract worth $31.5 million with the Indiana Pacers.
-On February 24, 2020, the Indiana Pacers announced that Lamb had sustained a torn ACL, a torn lateral meniscus, and a lateral femoral condylar fracture during an 81–127 blowout loss to the Toronto Raptors hosted on February 23.
-This injury sidelined Lamb for the rest of the 2019–20 season.
+On February 24, 2020, the Indiana Pacers announced that Lamb had sustained a torn ACL, a torn lateral meniscus, and a lateral femoral condylar fracture during a 127–81 blowout loss to the Toronto Raptors the previous night, sidelining Lamb for the rest of the 2019–20 season.

 Sacramento Kings (2022)

 On February 8, 2022, Lamb was traded, alongside Justin Holiday, Domantas Sabonis and a 2023 second-round pick, to the Sacramento Kings in exchange for Tyrese Haliburton, Buddy Hield and Tristan Thompson.
-He made his debut for the team a day later, logging 14 points, six rebounds, five assists, and two blocks in a 132–119 victory over the Minnesota Timberwolves.
+He made his Kings debut the next day, recording 14 points, six rebounds, five assists, and two blocks in a 132–119 victory over the Minnesota Timberwolves.